 A cornerstone of working with smallholder farmers is increasing and diversifying production to include a variety of foods that enhance nutritional outcomes and increase resilience to climate shocks.
-We help farmers find the right balance between food and cash crops and utilize climate-smart agriculture practices to enhance resilience to natural and man-made disasters, as well as to access productivity-enhancing technologies, input and extension support.
+We help farmers find the right balance between food and cash crops and utilize climate-resilient agriculture practices to enhance resilience to natural and man-made disasters, as well as to access productivity-enhancing technologies, input and extension support.
 At the same time, we directly address the gender gap by ensuring that support is provided inclusive of women so they have access to productive resources and can reach their potential as producers and entrepreneurs.

 Growing and Consuming Nutritious Foods

 To demonstrate the symbiotic relationship between agriculture and nutrition, Global Communities disseminates knowledge of improved nutrition to smallholder households, supporting their efforts to cultivate and consume locally grown, nutritious foods.
-Nutrition training includes topics such as exclusive breastfeeding, supplemental feeding beyond the first 1,000 days of a child’s life, peer nutrition counseling, and animal-source food production and consumption.
+Nutrition training includes topics such as exclusive breastfeeding, supplemental feeding beyond the first 1,000 days of a child’s life, importance of micronutrients, peer nutrition counseling, and animal-source food production and consumption.
 With a particular focus on vulnerable women and children, our “Kitchen Garden” model promotes dietary diversification using improved agricultural techniques that conserve limited resources.
-We consider cultural and societal norms, particularly as they impact women, and employ a locally owned and driven cascade training strategy to drive sustainability.
+We consider cultural and societal norms, particularly as they impact women, and employ a locally-owned and driven cascade training strategy to drive sustainability.